 He writes: ‘Each axis is a theme that rules the direction of the constructions related to it.’
 The study of the reliefs on a particular wall, then, must take that wall’s axis into consideration.
 (To learn more about the axes and their significance, be sure to check out The Temple in Man.)

 Speaking of the flooring, Schwaller also noted the unusual and uneven nature of the paving stones placed all throughout the temple.
 He precisely measured every single stone and had them superimposed over the temple plan.
-Strangely, they appeared like mosaic art but without the color.
+Amazingly, they appeared like mosaic art but without the color.

-But when adding some contrast, the stones form a typical Egyptian-style face!
+And after adding some contrast, the stones form a typical Egyptian-style face!
 (See The Temple in Man for the illustration.)
 The head is facing left (like the side view of the striding pharaoh).
 And the throat corresponds to a small chapel over to the east.

 The Hall of Theogamy